 - Job Loss – Often, unforeseen circumstances lead to one, or both, parents losing their job.
 Just as it would if the parents were still together, job loss has a big impact on the lives of both parents and the child.
 Due to the loss of income, a parent receiving child support may be able to have the other parent’s child support obligation increased.
 Similarly, a parent who pays child support can potentially have their child support obligation reduced due to their loss or reduction in income (while including unemployment or severance pay).
 Whether you think the child support should be increased or decreased, it is important to ask the court to make a change.
 Modifications are usually only retroactive to the date the parent asked to court to make the change – not the date they lost their job.

 - Relocation – Obviously, moving the child far away from a parent who has been involved in the child’s life will impact that relationship and the child.
 The Florida Statutes require either court permission or the other party’s consent when a relocation of more than 50 miles is proposed.
 Please read more on what I have written about relocation.

 - Changing Needs of the Child – A child’s needs change as they get older.
-What might have worked great for a 2 year old child might not meet the needs for a 12 or 17 year old child.
+What might have worked great for a 2-year-old child might not meet the needs of a 12 or 17-year-old child.
 It’s common for one parent to be the primary caregiver for a small child.
-A 50/50 time sharing arrangement might not work well for a 2-3 year old child.
+A 50/50 time-sharing arrangement might not work well for a 2-3 year old child.
 However, such a schedule might be better for a teenager.
 Perhaps a child could benefit from an amended schedule due to academic reasons or involvement in extracurricular activities.
-It is also important to note than a change in the time sharing schedule may involve a change in the child support amount since the number of nights that each parent spends with the child is a factor in the child support calculation.
+It is also important to note than a change in the time-sharing schedule may involve a change in the child support amount since the number of nights that each parent spends with the child is a factor in the child support calculation.